 By 2 months old, your baby’s sleep is likely still a bit erratic as sleep begins to organize.
 Your baby may sleep in longer stretches at night within the next few weeks, and be awake more during the day.
 It may take some time to get there, so if your 2-month-old is still very sleepy, that’s normal!

 Most 2-month-olds sleep 9-12 hours at night and 4-6 hours during the day broken into several naps.
-Many 2-month-olds are still eating several times a night or every 3 hours.
+Many 2-month-olds are still eating several times a night or about every 3 hours.
 Bedtimes aren’t always very early at this age given babies aren’t yet sleeping 11-12 hours, yet, as they will at 4 months old.
 As your baby grows and matures, he or she will consolidate sleep and transition to just 3 naps by 5-6 months old.

 You May Also Be Interested In…